Our Mission Statement and Motto:

 Intentionally (Evangelizing) The (Sinner), Purposefully (Equipping) The (Saints), and Consistently (Exalting) The (Savior).

 In 1946, Rev. Jonas P. Turner started a small prayer band in an old house on Second Street in the Greenwood Heights Community.
 After several meetings, Rev. Turner asked Rev. J.L.
 Peterson if the prayer band could use the Franklin Lodge Hall to hold their meetings.
-It soon became apparent that a church was needed in the community, and on October 20, 1946, Rev. Turner, six councilmen, and five members organized the church and named it First Emmanuel Missionary Baptist Church.
+It soon became apparent that a church was needed in the community.
+On October 20, 1946, Rev. Turner, six councilmen, and five members organized the church and named it First Emmanuel Missionary Baptist Church.

 The councilmen and members participating in this Christian endeavor were the Reverends J.L.
 Peterson, J.D.
 Brown, C.H.
 Hendel, J.R.
 Roberts, J.L.
 Leonard and J.P.
 Turner.
 Rev. Turner served faithfully until his death on January 25, 1947.
 The members served faithfully, continued their work, and on February 4, 1947, Rev. J.L.
-Peterson became the pastor.
+Peterson was named pastor of the church.

 During Rev. Peterson’s pastorship of First Emmanuel, The Sunday School was organized as follows: Bro.
 Albert Peterson, Superintendent, Bro.
 Pink Williams, Treasurer, and Sis.
 Addi Adams, Church Clerk.